philippejadin/yesplan-signage/README.md

 # Yesplan digital signage using Yesplan API
+Connects to the yesplan api to generate a simple website showing all upcoming events nicely.

 Work in progress.

-Connect to yesplan api to generate a simple website showing all upcoming events nicely.
+Contact philippe[at]fablabke.be for more informations / ideas / help.

 ## Install
-Need recent PHP & composer
+Need recent PHP (7-ish) & composer

 - composer install
 - cp config.example.php config.php